laurentedel/CML_AMP_Image-Analysis-with-Anthropic-Claude/README.md

 5. **Unstructured Information → JSON:** Converts unstructured document content into a structured JSON format, ideal for turning reports or diagrams into data.

-6. **User Defined:** Provides flexibility for custom prompts to process images, catering to advanced or unique use cases.
+6. **User Defined Prompts:** Provides flexibility for custom prompts to process images, catering to advanced or unique use cases.

 ## Choose Your Claude: A Model for Every Task